liamodwyer/github-pages/_workshop/getting-started.md

 ### Creating a repository

 A Git _repository_ is a data structure used to track changes to a set of project files over time.

 Repositories are stored within the same directory as these project files, in a hidden directory called `.git`.
-We can create a new git repository either by using GitHub’s web interface, or via the command line.
-Let’s use the command line to create a git repository for the experiments that we’re going to do today.
+We can create a new git repository either remotely via our GitHub account, or locally via the command line.
+Let’s use the command line.

 First, we will create a new directory for our project and enter that directory.

-Go to your desktop and make a folder called _gitlesson_.
-(It doesn’t really matter where you make the directory, as long as you know, but if you are not familiar with navigating via the command line then desktop will make this easier!).
-Then move into that folder you have created.
+* Go to your desktop and make a folder called _gitlesson_.
+(It doesn’t really matter where, as long as you know, but if you are not familiar with shell commands then desktop is easiest).
+* Then move into that folder you have created.
 ```
 $ cd ~/desktop
 $ mkdir gitlesson